Sibylle Marquardt, Flutewww.silverflute.ca

-Since 1998 she is on faculty of the Royal Conservatory of Music, a member of the College of Examiners and a sought after adjudicator at music festivals, as well she is the visiting artist at the Etobicoke School for the Arts.
+Since 1998 she is on faculty of the Royal Conservatory of Music and a member of the College of Examiners, as well she is the visiting artist at the Etobicoke School for the Arts.

-Sibylle has recorded the CD “From The New Village” with guitarist Wilma van Berkel featuring 20th century music and in 2015 her new CD with Trio D'Argento and members of the Canadian Brass will be released.
+Sibylle has recorded the CD “From The New Village” with guitarist Wilma van Berkel featuring 20th century music and the CD “Piano Centric” with Trio D'Argento and members of the Canadian Brass.

 Peter Stoll, Clarinetistwww.peterstoll.ca

 Known for his virtuoso energy on stage, creative musical arrangements and an entertaining way of speaking with the audience, Peter Stoll performs regularly in Toronto with many orchestral and chamber groups, and has toured as soloist and with ensembles to the USA, across Europe and to Russia.